kubecub/go-project-layout/CONTRIBUTING.md

 - [Release version](#Release-version)
 - [Contact Us](#Contact-Us)

 ## What we expect of you

 We hope that anyone can join go-project-layout , even if you are a student, writer, translator

 Please meet the minimum version of the Go language published in [go.mod](./go.mod).
 If you want to manage the Go language version, we provide tools to install [gvm](https://github.com/moovweb/gvm) in our [Makefile](./Makefile)

-You'd better use Linux as the development environment, Linux with [Makefile](./Makefile) can help you quickly build and test go-project-layout project.
+You'd better use Linux OR WSL as the development environment, Linux with [Makefile](./Makefile) can help you quickly build and test go-project-layout project.

 If you are familiar with [Makefile](./Makefile) , you can easily see the clever design of the go-project-layout Makefile.
 Storing the necessary tools such as golangci in the `/tools` directory can avoid some tool version issues.

 The [Makefile](./Makefile) is for every developer, even if you don't know how to use the Makefile tool, don't worry, we provide two great commands to get you up to speed with the Makefile architecture, `make help` and `make help-all`, it can reduce problems of the developing environment.

-## Code of Conduct
+## Code of ConductCode of Conduct

 #### Code and doc contribution